K8TIY/IPAPalette/README.markdown

   There's probably something wrong with the alpha channel.
 * Limitations in the 'uchr' resource parser means that for some complex Unicode keyboards, like Unicode Hex Input, keyboard shortcuts for IPA symbols are not found.
+Fixing this is not a high priority but may be done eventually.